 As a result of our floating rate debt, we are exposed to variability in our cash flows from changes in the applicable interest rate index.
 We enter into interest rate caps and swaps to reduce the variability of cash flows from increases in the LIBOR based borrowing rates on our floating rate credit facility.
 These instruments do not protect us from changes to the applicable margin under our credit facility.
-At March 31, 2020, our LIBOR-based debt balance was \$950.2 million.
+At June 30, 2020, our LIBOR-based debt balance was \$950.2 million.

-In October 2015, we entered into one interest rate swap, which is effective from August 31, 2016 to June 23, 2020, and converts \$214 million of our LIBOR-based debt from a floating LIBOR interest rate to a fixed interest rate of 1.42% (excluding the applicable margin on the debt).
-The notional balance will amortize to maturity at the same rate as required minimum payments on our term loan.
-In March 2020, we entered into an interest rate swap, which is effective from June 30, 2020 to June 30, 2023, and converts \$240 million of our LIBOR-based debt from a floating LIBOR interest rate to a fixed interest rate of 0.617% (excluding the applicable margin).
+In October 2015, we entered into one interest rate swap, which was effective August 31, 2016 and expired on June 23, 2020, to convert \$214 million of our LIBOR-based debt from a floating LIBOR interest rate to a fixed interest rate of 1.42% (excluding the applicable margin on the debt).
+The notional balance amortized to maturity at the same rate as required minimum payments on our term loan.
+The cash flow hedge was expected to be highly effective in achieving offsetting cash flows attributable to the hedged risk through the term of the hedge.
+Consequently, effective changes in the fair value of the interest rate swap were recorded as a component of other comprehensive income (loss) (OCI) and recognized in earnings when the hedged item affected earnings.
+The amounts paid or received on the hedge were recognized as adjustment to interest expense.

+In March 2020, we entered into an interest rate swap, which is effective from June 30, 2020 to June 30, 2023, and converts \$240 million of our LIBORbased debt from a floating LIBOR interest rate to a fixed interest rate of 0.617% (excluding the applicable margin).
 The notional balance will amortize to maturity at the same rate of originally required amortizations on our term loan.
-Changes in the fair value of the interest rate swaps are recognized as a component of other comprehensive income (OCI) and are recognized in earnings when the hedged item affects earnings.
-The amounts paid or received on the hedges are recognized as an adjustment to interest expense along with the earnings effect of the hedged item.
-The amount of net losses expected to be reclassified into earnings in the next 12 months is \$0.8 million.
+Changes in the fair value of the interest rate swap are recognized as a component of OCI and recognized in earnings when the hedged item affects earnings.
+The amounts paid or received on the hedge are recognized as adjustment to interest expense along with the earnings effect of the hedged item.
+The amount of net losses expected to be reclassified into earnings in the next 12 months is \$1.0 million.

 In November 2015, we entered into three interest rate cap contracts with a total notional amount of \$100 million at a cost of \$1.7 million.
-The interest rate cap contracts expire on June 23, 2020 and were entered into in order to limit our interest rate exposure on \$100 million of our variable LIBOR based debt up to 2.00%.
-In the event LIBOR is higher than 2.00%, we will pay interest at the capped rate of 2.00% with respect to the \$100 million notional amount of such agreements.
-The interest rate cap contracts do not include the effect of the applicable margin.
-Changes in the fair value of these instruments will be recognized as a component of OCI and will be recognized in earnings when the hedged item affects earnings.
-The amounts received on the hedge are recognized as an adjustment to interest expense along with the earnings effect of the hedged item.
-The amount of net losses expected to be reclassified into earnings for all interest rate cap contracts in the next 12 months is \$0.2 million.
+The interest rate cap contracts expired on June 23, 2020 and were entered into in order to limit our interest rate exposure on \$100 million of our variable LIBOR based debt up to 2.00%.
+The interest rate cap contracts did not include the effect of the applicable margin.
+Changes in the fair value of these instruments were recognized as a component of OCI and recognized in earnings when the hedged item affected earnings.
+The amounts received on the hedge were recognized as an adjustment to interest expense along with the earnings effect of the hedged item.